Contemplative prayer is the simplest expression of the mystery of prayer.

 To Know Worship and Love, Level 1a, 2001, 7

 When you decide to introduce meditation to your class, it is important that you are supported by your school.
-Ensure that you tell your Religious Education Coordinator, and if possible, have other teachers introduce it with you.
+Ensure that you tell your Religious Education Coordinator, and if possible, have other teachers introduce it to you.
 Be aware of the Christian tradition of meditation (by referring to this website) and follow the guidelines.

 Here are some areas to be aware of when you introduce meditation in the classroom: